Marketing 101: Exploring the difference between psychographics and demographics

 - Is active on social media

 - Wants to climb the ladder at work

 When you compare the two personas, you can see how the demographics persona helps you structure your marketing and product to appeal to Laura’s persona, while the psychographics persona tells you how to style your marketing, tone, brand, and values in a way that speaks directly to Laura’s interests and values.

 Choose how you communicate with your audience

-There are several marketing channels you can use to reach your customers, from the mail, email, television, YouTube, Facebook, Instagram, TikTok, billboards, text messages, word of mouth, etc. Different demographics respond to and use these channels in very different ways, which will affect the way you market to your audience.
+There are several marketing channels you can use to reach your customers, like direct mail, email, television, YouTube, Facebook, Instagram, TikTok, billboards, text messages, word of mouth, etc. Different demographics respond to and use these channels in very different ways, which will affect the way you market to your audience.

-For example, email and mail are more popular with older generations and professionals, while social media works better with younger people.
-This doesn’t mean you can’t use both channels, but that you should consider keeping things professional over email and fun over social media.
+For example, email and direct mail are more popular with older generations and professionals, while social media works better with younger people.
+This doesn’t mean you can’t use both channels, but that you should consider keeping things professional over email and casual over social media.

 Determine your customers’ needs

 Demographics can inform you of what your customers need as well.
-For example, new homeowners might be looking for furniture, electronics, and clothing, while athletes will primarily being purchasing fitness-related items.
+For instance, new homeowners might be looking for furniture, electronics, and clothing, while athletes will primarily be purchasing fitness-related items.